Finding Aids

 Research notes (4 folders)

-Typescript mss.
-(3 folders)
+Typescript manuscripts (3 folders)

 Galleys (2 folders)

-Box 56 They Seek a City [with Jack Conroy, revised and expanded as Anyplace But Here]
+Box 56 They Seek a City [with Jack Conroy, revised and expanded as Anyplace But Here] - research notes; typescript manuscripts (7 folders)

-Box 57 We Have Tomorrow
+Box 57 We Have Tomorrow - typescript manuscripts, miscellaneous

 Box 57, 58 Young Booker: Booker T. Washington's Early Days [juvenile]

-Typescript mss.
-(2 folders)
+Typescript manuscripts (2 folders)

 Manuscript - setting copy (3 folders)